 1: Brísti Stack lives in one of the most exposed streches of coast, being open to all sea states from south through to west.

-2: The grassy approach slopes are very steep to the raised shingle storm beach opposite the stack.
+2: The grassy approach slopes are steep and are sheltered from drying winds, to the raised shingle storm beach opposite the stack.

 3: The nautical approach to the stack involves a 50 meter sea passage.
 (The coast here is very exposed to Atlantic swells)